jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 ![](/JIRAServiceDesk/images/JIRAIssueDetails.PNG)

-If you have any comments, feel free to email me <jurasec@gmail.com>
+If you have any comments, feel free to contact me <jurasec@gmail.com>